 S V Subramanian (“Subu”) is a Professor of Population Health and Geography at Harvard University, and Director of a University-wide Initiative on Applied Quantitative Methods in Social Sciences.
 He was also the Founding Director of Graduate Studies for the interdisciplinary PhD program in Population Health Sciences.

 Elizabeth Suhay is an Assistant Professor of Government in the School of Public Affairs at American University.
 She specializes in the study of public opinion, political psychology, and political communication within the American context.
 Much of her recent research seeks to understand the relationship between the public’s beliefs about genetic influences on behavior and their political attitudes.
 Related publications include “Does Biology Justify Ideology?
 The Politics of Genetic Attribution” (with Toby Jayaratne, in Public Opinion Quarterly) and “The Politics of Science: Political Values and the Production, Communication, and Reception of Scientific Knowledge” (co-edited with James Druckman; special issue of The ANNALS of the American Academy of Political and Social Science).

-Esther Sullivan – The University of Texas at Austin
+Esther Sullivan – University of Colorado Denver

 Selima Sultana – University of North Carolina, Greensboro